Nobody (Mitski song): Reception

 Pitchfork wrote, "despite the melancholy piano chords and simmering four-on-the-floor beat, Mitski embodies her album title: She sounds like a wallflower joining the aching, lonesome tradition of sad cowboys like Hank Williams.
 Her lyrics are raw and essential, the same mix of vulnerability and strength that made songs like 2014's 'I Don't Smoke' feel like emotional armor, and instantly classic."

 Stereogum considered "Nobody" to be the best Mitski song, writing that "there's plenty to love about 'Nobody': The tight hi-hat drumming, the plainspoken tale, the gracefulness with which Mitski leaps to high notes.
-The best part, however, comes at the very end: A key change reprise", as well as saying that "it's the most musically joyful song about a panic attack out there, and, in classic Mitski fashion, she knows the most terrifying way to end it is by suggesting there' no end at all."
+The best part, however, comes at the very end: A key change reprise", as well as saying that "it's the most musically joyful song about a panic attack out there, and, in classic Mitski fashion, she knows the most terrifying way to end it is by suggesting there's no end at all."

 Consequence also thought that the song was Mitski's best, writing that it has "not only become finer with age, it's an example of what she does best: there's a universe of emotions, a deep longing for intimacy and connection, for somebody, crammed into a three-minute disco track, immediately relatable, dance-worthy, and devastating at the same time."

 Spin wrote, "You would think a song made up of someone looping the word “nobody” over and over is doomed to fail but Mitski manages to turn kitschy into catchy without being overwrought."

 AllMusic critic Marcy Donelson thought that the song was a highlight on the album, describing "Nobody" as "disco-injected".

+TikTok trend

+In 2021, three years after its release, "Nobody" gained prominent viral popularity on the short-form online video platform TikTok.
+The song was used in a TikTok trend or meme where the song's crescendo and repeating "nobody" lyric played as users filmed themselves comically running away from the camera, often accompanied by on-screen text describing an uncomfortable situation or problem they were metaphorically evading.
+This trend was credited with helping popularize Mitski's music with a new, younger demographic beyond her traditional, more niche indie listenership.